Are you looking to get divorced fast and cheap?

 Beware of anyone telling you they can do an uncontested divorce for $500 or less.
 This usually means you are paying a notary or paralegal NOT a lawyer.
 It is highly likely that this does not include filing fees, process server fees and publication costs.
 For $500 or less you might find yourself do most, if not ALL of the work to get your divorce done.

-If you hire an attorney, usually the total fees include the costs for filing the paperwork, process server fees, notary fees and the publication costs.
+If you hire a Las Vegas attorney, usually the total fees include the costs for filing the paperwork, process server fees, notary fees and the publication costs.
 Keep in mind though that fees and costs vary from law firm to law firm depending on how complicated your case is.

 For an uncontested divorce at our firm, our fees begin anywhere from $650 to $3500 which includes the filing fees, service of process fees, notary fees, publication costs and court runner fees.
 The total amount of attorney’s fees and costs depend on the complexity of the case, the number of filings needed and whether or not a court appearance is required, among other things.